Scholarship award information

 - Tuition fees are subject to annual revision and are typically increased by approximately 5% per annum.
 Acceptance of a self-funded offer is a commitment that tuition fees will be paid, irrespective of any future fee increases or adjustments.

-- If you go beyond the 3 years of your PhD, you will receive (and will be required to personally pay) the fees for each semester in which you are registered beyond the end date of your programme (which includes a matriculation fee for the "write-up year" and continuation fees if you go beyond 4 years).
-Information related to these additional fees is available under "Other fees and charges" on our 'payment of fees' page.
+- If you go beyond the 3 years of your PhD, you will receive (and will be required to personally pay) the fees for each semester in which you are registered beyond the end date of your programme.
+This includes a matriculation fee for the 4th year of study and any continuation fees if you gain an extension to your programme end date which goes beyond the original maximum 4 year (full time) programme period.

-Additional information for applicants in receipt of a funded offer
+Information for applicants in receipt of an offer supported by studentship funding

-If you have received a funded studentship offer please ensure you have read the information and accept the terms below before accepting the offer in EUCLID.
+If you have received an offer of admission with a studentship managed by the School of Informatics, please ensure you have read the information and accept the terms of the offer before accepting it in EUCLID.

-- If you have secured a scholarship or sponsorship for your studies you should satisfy yourself that the sums awarded will be sufficient to cover these costs.
-Further funding information is available at: Informatics postgraduate fee.
+- If you have secured an externally funded scholarship or sponsorship for your studies, you should satisfy yourself that the sums awarded will be sufficient to cover these costs.
+Further funding information is available at Informatics postgraduate fee.